CloudLabsAI-Azure/Azure-Well-Architected-Framework/03-Exercise-3-Performance-Efficiency.md

 11. In the dashboard, you will see the client-side metrics in real-time while the test is running.
 The data refreshes every five seconds by default.

     ![](./media/pe-32.png)

+# Read-only tasks

+### **Task 4: Application Insights**

+Azure application insights is a part of  Azure monitor service.
+It is one of the powerful tools which can help to diagnose, monitor and analyze your application.
+It can help in identifying anomalies and monitoring the performances of applications deployed anywhere irrespective of their technology.
+Azure application insights can monitor the application deployed on Azure as well as it can monitor the application which is deployed on on-premises.

+For integrating the Azure Application Insights you need to install instrumentation package SDK (Standard development Kit) in your application.
+You can also integrate application insights just by enabling application insights agents if supported for your type of application.

+Application Insights monitors:

+* Request rates, response times, and failure rates.
+* Dependency rates, response times, and failure rates, to show whether external services are slowing down performance.
+* Analyze the aggregated statistics, or pick specific instances and drill into the stack trace and related requests.
+Application Insights reports both server and browser exceptions.
+* Page views and load performance reported by users' browsers.
+* User and session counts.
+* Performance counters from Windows or Linux server machines, such as CPU, memory, and network usage
+* Host diagnostics from Docker or Azure
+* Diagnostic trace logs from apps, so you can correlate trace events with requests
+* Custom events and metrics in client or server code that track business events, like items sold

+Application Insights is an incredibly useful tool for anyone who has an application or website and wants to track and manage all the info that’s put out there – who’s viewing what, what’s the most popular, etc.

+Application Insights is an application performance management service for web applications that enables you to do all the monitoring of your website performance in Azure.
+It’s designed to ensure you’re getting optimal performance and the best in class user experience from your website.
+It also has a powerful analytic tool that helps you diagnose issues and gain an understanding of how people are using your web application.

+### **Task 5: SQL Insights**